 Winner of the Wolfson History Prize in 2016, Robin Lane Fox’s work is a biography of a book, Saint Augustine’s ‘Confessions’, which the Saint started (and, in the Lane Fox’s view, completed) when he was 42 years old in 397 AD, shortly after becoming sole Bishop of Hippo in what was then Roman North Africa.
 The Confessions were themselves, in part, an autobiography by Augustine of parts of his life up to that time.

 The focus of Robin Lane Fox’s book is on the development of Augustine’s intellectual and religious ideas in this period, covering his early classical education, ten years spent as a Manichaean, a career as a rhetorician, his interests in the philosophical schools of Scepticism and Neoplatonism, and his famous ‘conversion’ in 386 (at the age of 31) under a fig tree upon hearing a child’s voice call ‘tolle, lege’ (take up and read).
-Augustine’s thinking spanned and merged philosophy and theology, and this book will be of particular interests to anyone interested in these subjects.
+Augustine’s thinking spanned and merged philosophy and theology, and this book will be of particular interest to anyone interested in these subjects.

 A meticulous analysis